bener07/My_Alexa/README.md

 # My_Alexa
 My girl Alexa project steel in progress

-This is Alexa is not the alexa from google but is a diferent one write in python with support for some stuffs ahahaha i'm dumb.
+This is Alexa is not the alexa from google but is a diferent one write in python with support for some stuf.

 # Running Alexa
 run: